 In the long run, your brain function, mental health, and immune system are strongest when you’re committed to getting a solid seven to eight hours of sleep, every night.
-Furthermore, being well-rested can consistently improve your effectiveness at work in comparison to those who sacrifice their work-life balance.
+Furthermore, being well-rested can consistently improve your effectiveness at work in comparison to those who sacrifice their work-life harmony.

 When you show up to work well-rested, you think faster, have more energy, and are able to access more creativity.

-Step Three: Establish firm boundaries.
+Step 3: Establish firm boundaries.
 This is essential.
 Make it a personal rule to clock out of work at a certain time, turn off notifications on your phone, and say “no” to projects that push you over the hours you’ve allotted yourself to work each week.

 The Bottom Line

-It can be hard work fighting the Hustle Culture norms that demand you sacrifice your mental and physical health to be successful, and while reframing your mindset might not happen overnight, the benefits of prioritizing quality rest will last you a lifetime.
+It can be hard work fighting the Hustle Culture norms that demand you sacrifice your mental and physical health to be successful, and while reframing your mindset might not happen overnight, the benefits of prioritizing quality rest can last a lifetime.
 They may even prolong your life, so you’re able to accomplish and experience more in the long run.

-What is your current mindset around sleep and rest?
+What’s your current mindset around sleep and rest?
 What improvement do you think we need to make as a culture around rest and work-life balance?
 Let us know in the comments below!